camunda/camunda/docs/src/operate-deployment-guide/schema-and-migration.md

 At the start of Operate webapplication the current schema will be created if not exist.
 If the automatic migration is enabled the migration will be started.
 The migration runs only when ONE previous schema version exists.

+#### Further notes

+* If migration fails, it is OK to retry it.
+All applied steps are stored and only these steps will be applied that hasn't executed yet.
+* In case upgrade happens in the cluster with several Operate nodes, only one node must execute schema upgrade, the others must wait till the migration happens.
+* All steps are stored in Elasticsearch index `operate-migration-steps-repository`.
+Developers can store documentation and comments in `description` field of every step.

 #### Configure migration